Guyana - rainforest, savanna and coast

 During the trip we will find a wealth of birds including parrots, toucans, hummingbirds such as the beautiful Crimson Topaz and perhaps the magnificent Harpy Eagle.
 Mammals that we can hope to come across include howler and spider monkeys, White-lipped Peccaries, Giant River Otter and Giant Anteater.

-We will spend time at the Iwokrama Research Station, which sits at the centre of a million acres of rainforest; Surama community lodge which is run by the Macushi Tribe; and Karanambu Ranch, home of the late Diane McTurk who has done much to protect and rehabilitate Giant River Otters in Guyana.
+We will spend time at the Iwokrama Research Station, which sits at the centre of a million acres of rainforest; Rewa Eco-lodge, constructed by the local community to establish a sustainable ecotourism business; and Karanambu Ranch, home of the late Diane McTurk who did much to protect and rehabilitate Giant River Otters in Guyana.

 This holiday offer the opportunity to visit one of the last great wilderness areas on the planet.
 The infrastructure is not so developed as other South American countries and away from the coastal area there are few roads so transport is often by boat and small plane.
 Where we travel by vehicle the roads are mainly tracks.
 The accommodation is basic but clean, the food is excellent and the people are wonderful.